ga-wdi-lessons/react-native-intro/Readme.md

 ## Getting Started

 React Native uses [Node.js](https://nodejs.org/), a JavaScript runtime to build our JavaScript code, as well as requires several dependencies in order to run.
-We can install these with `npm` and `brew`.
+We can install these with `brew`.

 ### Installing dependencies